Netflix viewers are binge-watching the ‘insane’ true crime series Apple Cider Vinegar in just one day.

 Netflix Viewers Hooked On ‘Insane’ True Crime Series They Can’t Stop Bingeing

-True crime is one of the most popular genres and the streaming platform is keeping up with the high demand, with its new release shocking viewers.
+True crime is one of the most popular genres and the streaming platform is keeping up with the high demand, with its ‘addictive’ release earlier this year.

 Taking to social media, one person writes: “I’ve been watching the past couple of nights, it’s such a hard watch and very triggering.”